 7. Clothes

-- For everyday clothing for kids (pants, tops, shirts, etc), I find that I can often get cheaper online deals at budget-friendly children's clothing stores like The Children's Place than at Walmart or Target.
+• For everyday clothing for kids (pants, tops, shirts, etc), I find that I can often get cheaper online deals at budget-friendly children's clothing stores like The Children's Place than at Walmart or Target.
 As a bonus, you'll find much trendier styles at The Children's Place too.
-I also recommend Carter's.
+I also recommend Carter's as a way to save money.
 If you want more ideas, take a look at my article on the 6 best budget-friendly children's clothing stores.

-- For yourself, try the designer markdown stores, like TJ Maxx, Ross Dress for Less, SteinMart, and Marshalls.
+• For yourself, try the designer markdown stores.
+I like shopping online at TJ Maxx, Belk, and Marshalls.
 You can get brand names at rock-bottom prices there.

 I'm passionate about helping people find good deals on kids clothes.
-If you want to hear about it when I put up a new article about children's clothing, just sign up below.
+If you want to hear about it when there is a sale or deal on children's clothing, just sign up below.